Home

 Phra Nang Sang Temple

 Known as the “Temple of White Blood”, this temple complex is believed to be the oldest Buddhist building, although there is no documented evidence of this.
-One of the legends of the temple is based on the war events of 1785.
-During a battle between the people of Phuket and...
+One of the legends of the temple in Thepkasattri is connected with the military events of 1785.
+During a battle between the people of...